kohnish/vim9-fuzzy/README.md

 Runtime requirements
 --------------------
  - Vim with vim9 script support
- - Git
- - Linux or Mac.
-(Might work on Windows)
- - Rg (For non-git dir)
+ - Rg (Only for the default list command)

 Usage
 -----